astropy/astropy-APEs/APE26.rst

 the possible expense of developers having to learn this new framework.

-All the points discussed thus far – separation of concerns and code duplication – concern maintainers.
+The major points discussed thus far – separation of concerns and code duplication – concern maintainers.
 However user experience is the more important consideration.
 In this arena too, separating frames from data storage has its advantages.
 Perhaps